 Each component will be assigned to a team from a different country, and it’s up to you to decide how to organize these teams.
 You have two options:

 Come up with a design for all the components up front, and then have each team go off and work on their component in complete isolation until it’s finished.
-When all the teams are done, launch all the components into outer space, and try to put them together at the same time.
+When all the teams are done, launch all the components into outer space and try to put them together at the same time.

-Ensure all developers merge all their work together on a regular basis, typically daily or multiple times per day. |
+Ensure that all developers merge all their work together on a regular basis, typically daily or multiple times per day. |

 or master